 History of the Georgia Blueberry Festival

-While the dates of the festival may have changed and the sponsor and organization may have changed (past festivals were conducted under the authority of The City of Alma, Bacon County, The Alma Bacon County Chamber of Commerce, The Lions Club, and The Exchange Club), the festival still remains an important part of the community.
+Bacon County began hosting the Georgia Blueberry Festival in 1974.
+The first Blueberry Festival featured a parade, speakers from local and State Government, a beauty contest, a cooking contest, a motocross race, and a barbeque.
+While the dates may have changed and the sponsor and organization may have changed (past festivals were conducted under the authority of The City of Alma, Bacon County, The Alma Bacon County Chamber of Commerce, The Lions Club, and The Exchange Club), the festival still remains an important part of the community.